Giuliana Olmos: 2025: Singapore title

-Fed Cup
+Fed Cup/BJK Cup

-Olmos has represented Mexico in Fed Cup.
-She has a win–loss record of 16–14, and in 2022, she was selected as captain for the 2022 Billie Jean King Cup Americas Zone.
+Olmos has represented Mexico in the Fed Cup where she has a win–loss record of 24–20 (17–7 in doubles) as of May 2025.
+In 2022, she was selected as captain for the 2022 Billie Jean King Cup Americas Zone.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.

 Doubles

-Current after the 2023 Australian Open.
+Current through the 2024 French Open.